lagurus/userland/README.md

 	make

-After successfully build is created raspibgs in ./build/bin/
+When is build finished you can find raspibgs in ./build/bin/

-Some parameters can be configured only in raspibgs.cfg config file, but for basic tests is not needed to modify it.
-In this case are used default parameters.
+Some parameters can be configured only in raspibgs.cfg config file, but for basic tests is not needed to modify anything (predefined parameters are used).

 Image processing uses vertex and fragment shaders, which are placed in glsl/ directory, but raspibgs need them in directory where is raspibgs executed.
-You can use script copyglsl.sh which copy *.glsl files into ./build/bin/
+You can use script copyglsl.sh which copy *.glsl files into ./build/bin/ directory.

 	./copyglsl.sh